-U. Looking Ahead-Leaving Open the Potential for Consolidation
+T. Looking Ahead-Leaving Open the Potential for Consolidation

-Example Language:
+Sample Language:

 Sample language coming soon.
-Check back at go.unc.edu/regionalization for updates.
+Check back to go.unc.edu/regionalization for updates.

 If you have included language for this consideration in your community's own work and wish to share, contact Erin Riggs at riggs@sog.unc.edu.